Cal-Learn Program Requirements

 Vocational Training

-If a Cal-Learn teen is enrolled in a Vocational Training program and making satisfactory progress at the time of the Cal-Learn orientation, the teen may be allowed to continue in the program even though there is no high school diploma or GED component.
-The Cal-Learn Case Manager MUST encourage concurrent GED enrollment.
+If a Cal-Learn teen is enrolled in a vocational training program and making satisfactory progress at the time of the Cal-Learn orientation, the teen may be allowed to continue in the program even though there is no high school diploma or GED component.
+The Cal-Learn Case Manager MUST encourage concurrent high school deploma or GED enrollment.

-The usage of Vocational Training (only) is to be used as little as possible and must be approved by the Cal-Learn Case Manager on a case-by-case basis.
-The Cal-Learn Case Manager must contact the Cal-Learn CWES Worker in the event that an “Education and Training Services Referral” (SCD 1757) needs to be completed to refer the teen to a vocational program.
+The usage of vocational training only is to be used as little as possible and must be approved by the Cal-Learn Case Manager on a case-by-case basis.
+The Cal-Learn Case Manager must contact the Cal-Learn CWES Worker in the event that a Welfare-to-Work Activity Referral Form (SCD 1723) needs to be completed to refer the teen to a vocational program.

-Note: If a Cal-Learn teen is enrolled in Vocational Training with a high school diploma or GED component, he/she must show progress in that component.
-If the Vocational Training has no high school diploma or equivalent component, the Cal-Learn teen must meet attendance and progress requirements in the vocational training program or no supportive services will be authorized.
+Note: If a Cal-Learn teen is enrolled in vocational training with a high school diploma or GED component, they must show progress in that component.
+If the vocational training has no high school diploma or equivalent component, the Cal-Learn teen must meet attendance and progress requirements in the vocational training program or no supportive services will be authorized.

 Participation Requirements